AdobeDocs/experience-manager-65.it-IT/help/forms/using/new-render-submit-service.md

 ---
 title: Nuovo servizio di rendering e invio
 seo-title: New render and submit service
-description: Definisci i servizi di rendering e invio in Workbench per eseguire il rendering del modulo XDP come HTML o PDF a seconda del dispositivo da cui si accede.
+description: Definisci i servizi di rendering e invio in Workbench per eseguire il rendering del modulo XDP come HTML o PDF a seconda del dispositivo da cui è accessibile.
 seo-description: Define render and submit services in Workbench to render XDP form as HTML or PDF depending on the device it is accessed from.
 uuid: 7f8348a1-753c-4dab-87d5-4a4a301198dd
 content-type: reference